Warren Green Hotel: History

 In 1909, President Theodore Roosevelt stopped at the Warren Green Hotel while on a round-trip military training ride from Washington, D.C. to Warrenton, V.A. and back.
 During this stop, Roosevelt gave an address to more than one thousand individuals from the balcony of the building.

 The hotel often accommodated guests who visited Warrenton for the Gold Cup Races, a local horse race.
 From 1924 to1926, Wallis Warfield Spencer lived on the second floor of the hotel as a method to obtain a divorce from her then-husband.
 She would later become the Duchess of Windsor.

 Following World War II, the hotel experience a gradual decline in visitors.
 Due in-part to this, the local County government purchased the hotel building in 1960.
 Since then, the facility has been used for numerous administrative purposes.

 In 2025, the County government began exploring a possible sale of the building.
+In 2026, it was announced that the Fauquier County government intended to sell the building to a hotel chain.
+This was done as a part of a series of property acquisitions and releases by the County in the 2020s, including the purchase of the Courthouse Square Center.
+A non-binding agreement to sell the building to Madison Dale Construction LLC was approved by the Fauquier county supervisors.